banksJeremy/kia/readme.md

 <https://github.com/jeremybanks/kia>

 kia is a system allowing site owners to associate an RSA key with their site.
-Clients can use this key and dNeSQue records made available by site to authenticate future changes to the domain's DNS information.
+Clients can use this key and kia records made available by site to authenticate future changes to the domain's DNS information.

 Please see <https://github.com/jeremybanks/kia/wiki> for more information.